-- 1. Should you immediately file a suspected child abuse report? - 2.
-Should you notify the principal of Ms. W's conduct? - 3.
-Does the school have any immediate responsibilities? - 4.
+- 1. Does the school have any immediate responsibilities? - 2.
 Is this information enough for reasonable suspicion of child abuse?
-If not, what information is required? - 5.
-Is it appropriate for you or the principal to ask clarifying questions prior to filing suspected child abuse? - 6.
-If you did not have reasonable suspicion, what clarifying questions would you ask? - 7.
+If not, what information is required? - 3.
+Do you need to see the actual messages to have reasonable suspicion?
+What about to file?

+- 4. If you did not have reasonable suspicion, what clarifying questions would you ask? - 5.
 Who can you ask clarifying questions to?
-The student, student's parent, teacher's aide?
-Ms. W?

-- 8. What possible concerns arise from this scenario? - 9.
-Is it inappropriate to whisper to a student? - 10.
+The student, principal, student's parent, Ms. V? - 6.
+Would your analysis change if the communication between the student and teacher was in secret? - 7.
+Would your analysis change if the parent initially consented to the communication, but now is concerned? - 8.
+Is the student's consent to the communication relevant? - 9.
+What possible concerns arise from this scenario? - 10.
 How could or how does this situation become a violation of law or District policy? - 11.
-Would your response change if the student was a male or female? - 12.
-Would your response change if Ms. W was a male? - 13.
-Does it matter if the District owns the electronic device used by the teacher? - 14.
+Would your response change if the teacher was a male? - 12.
+Would your response change if the adult wasn't a teacher (e.g., teacher's aide, custodian, coach)? - 13.
+Is it relevant that the student is or is not a student in teacher's class? - 14.
+Does it matter if the District owns the electronic devices used by the employee? - 15.
 Does it matter if the communication uses the District's network system?